kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

 -Break tasks into time blocks: Allocate specific time blocks for different tasks, setting a start and end time for each activity to create a structured schedule.

--Prioritize important tasks: Identify high-priority tasks and tackle them early in the day when your energy and focus are usually higher.
+-Prioritize important tasks: Identify high-priority tasks and tackle them when your energy and focus are highest (usually earlier in the day).

 </details>